Atoms – Nuclides and Radioisotopes

 Beta decay: In basic beta decay, a neutron is turned into a proton and an electron is emitted from the nucleus.
 The atomic number increases by one, but the mass only decreases slightly.

 Gamma decay: Gamma decay takes place when there is residual energy in the nucleus following either alpha or beta decay, or after neutron capture in a nuclear reactor.
 The residual energy is released as a photon of gamma radiation.
 Gamma decay does not generally affect the mass and atomic number of the radioisotope.

 When an isotope disintegrates spontaneously, the excess energy that is emitted is a form of ionizing radiation.
 In other words, the disintegration gives off radiation and this is called activity.
 The isotope that changes and emits radiation is called a radioisotope.

 Half-life is the time it takes for a radioisotope to decay to half of its starting activity.
 The symbol is t½.
-Each radioisotope has a unique half-life and can be a fraction of a second or billions of years.
+Each radioisotope has a unique half-life that can range from a fraction of a second to billions of years.
 The decay is exponential.

 If the original source of the radioactivity is known, how long it will take to decay can be predicted.
 Similarly, the reverse is true.
 If the half-life is known, you can identify the radioisotope.